Learningstuff98/chess/README.md

 Since I completed this project, I've continued programming which resulted in me gaining more skill so I recently did some refactoring for the backend.
 I gained an appreciation for the Rubocop gem when I made the before mentioned open source contributions to the Ruby for Good applications, so I added it to this project.
 I removed redundant self statements, made the code more declarative, and got far more comfortable letting the tests that I wrote guide me in the refactor process.
 [Here's](https://github.com/Learningstuff98/chess/pull/26/files) a merged pull request from the refactor.

+In September of 2023 I merged a PR that moved the logic responsible for piece movement and detecting any pieces that are blocking a given path into their own modules for the sake of learning and maintainability.
+This was the first time that I've used modules with rails.
+[Here's the PR.](https://github.com/Learningstuff98/chess/pull/29/files)

 Overview